awei82/vulscan/README.md

 ## Introduction

 Vulscan is a module which enhances nmap to a vulnerability scanner.
 The nmap option -sV enables version detection per service which is used to determine potential flaws according to the identified product.
-The data is looked up in an offline version of VulDB.
+~~The data is looked up in an offline version of VulDB.~~

+This repo is a fork of the original vulscan script: https://github.com/scipag/vulscan
+This fork uses the [NIST National Vulnerability Database](https://nvd.nist.gov/vuln/search) to link CVEs and CVSS scores to identified service versions.

+This script was tested with nmap version 7.8 - it may not work with older versions.

 ## Installation